...

 Our LittleBig balance bike with pedals comes with front and rear brakes so your child can stop confidently.
 The special short reach alloy brake levers work perfectly for little hands too!

-Unless specifically designed for this, adding pedals will not be an option for the vast majority of balance bikes.
+Unless specifically designed to be convertible, adding pedals will not be an option for the vast majority of balance bikes.
 A standard balance bike will not have mounting points for pedals, the rear wheel will not have a cog, and there is unlikely to be any clearance for a chain.
 A standard balance bike will probably have insufficient ground clearance to fit pedals underneath.

 We have designed the LittleBig to grow from a little balance bike into a big pedal bike.
 Our unique design means that when you are ready to add the pedals, the frame will grow and make room for the pedals.